Introduction to 'Discovering The Beauty Of The Cyclades'

 by Mark Wilman

-My photographic work 'Discovering the Beauty of the Cyclades' has taken four years to reach this point in its presentation.
-I believe there are still discoveries to be made, many actually.
-With so much beauty in remote areas, any kind of research of the islands' terrains requires attentive planning, carrying of equipment, food, enough water in thirsty conditions and a high level of fitness.
+'Discovering The Beauty Of The Cyclades' is now in its sixth year.
+Certainly there are discoveries still to be made, though with so much beauty in remote areas, any research of the islands' terrains requires attentive planning and a high level of fitness.

-I first encountered the islands in 1974 at the age of 10.
-Arriving from much fresher London, the beautiful Mediterranean climate was quite unbelievable to my English sense of weather.
-I remember looking at the infinite blue sky in disbelief wondering when the clouds would arrive.
+My first encounter with the Cyclades was in 1974 aged 10.
+Arriving from much fresher London, the inviting Mediterranean climate was decidedly alien to my English sense of weather.
+I remember looking up at the infinite blue sky in disbelief wondering when the clouds would arrive.
 The taste of a pizza in a small alleyway behind Ios port one night that first year is still memorable today, so powerful was the flavour of freshly picked, wild oregano.

 The female kind.
 Many years after I began visiting, she appeared.
-A psychologist who'd grown up under east European communism.
+A psychologist who'd grown up behind the Iron Curtain.
 I found her fascinating.
-Other than her decidedly feminine ways and attitudes, she represented a geographical area I'd never had contact with and life experience I'd never encountered.
+Other than her particularly feminine ways and attitudes, she represented a geographical area I'd never had contact with and life experience I hadn't encountered.

-The stories of her childhood were ones of a society heavily compromised, her buoyant approach to life, as a consequence, an earned value.
-She was younger than me, decidedly attractive and energetic, which caused an incredible energy to develop inside me.
+The stories of her childhood were ones of a society heavily compromised, her buoyant approach to life because of this was an earned value.
+She was younger, very attractive to my eye and energetic, which caused an incredible energy to develop inside me.

-Introducing the Cyclades to her was lots of fun.
-She adapted well to the physical demands, also learning to freedive, rock climb and trek long distances.
-The islands became an important reference for both.
-We began experimenting photographically with her as model inside the island's natural surroundings.
+Introducing the Cyclades to her came naturally.
+She adapted well to the physical demands of my explorative approach, learning to freedive, rock climb and trek long distances.
+The islands became an important reference for both and we began experimenting photographically with her acting as model inside the natural surroundings.
 The results were interesting and the concept was born:

 'Discovering the Beauty of the Cyclades